munyachiwundura/todo-app-v2/README.md

 ### Adding a Task

-for your first task you can save it to the default category or create a new category. after submitting the new task you will recieve a notification, The notifications are currently set to show at the moment you add a new notification since there is a bit of an issue with browser support for locally sceduling notifications
+For your first task you can save it to the default category or create a new category. after submitting the new task you will recieve a notification, The notifications are currently set to show at the moment you add a new notification since there is a bit of an issue with browser support for locally sceduling notifications

 ### Some settings

-on the account page you can change a few settings to your preference however currently the only supported actions are signing out and allowing notifications
+On the account page you can change a few settings to your preference however currently the only supported actions are signing out and allowing notifications

 ## Run It Locally